-Trulieve Cannabis Corp. ("Trulieve") will maintain personnel records as a separate category of records due to the sensitivity and importance of information concerning agents, including registration status and background check records.
+Trulieve Cannabis, Corp. ("Trulieve") will maintain personnel records as a separate category of records due to the sensitivity and importance of information concerning agents, including registration status and background check records.
 At a minimum, Trulieve will maintain the following personnel records: 1) job descriptions for each employee and volunteer position, as well as organizational charts consistent with the job descriptions; 2) personnel records for each marijuana establishment agent; 3) a staffing plan that will demonstrate accessible business hours and safe conditions; 4) personnel policies and procedures; and 5) all background check reports obtained in accordance with 935 CMR 500.030.
-Trulieve will employ marijuana agents to fill the following job roles for its cultivation and manufacturing facility in Holyoke:
+Trulieve will employ marijuana agents to fill the following job roles for its retail facility in Northampton: